WICG/privacy-preserving-ads/Life of an Ad Request.md

 ### Usage
 Once the athletes IG has been successfully joined, the IG will live in the browser for the specified TTL.
 It will be able to participate in any Private Auction to which the publisher has invited its owner.
 The publisher can include either all owner's IGs available on the browser, or list DSP domains which will match on the `owner` field of the IGs.

-To participate in an auction, the `biddingLogicUrl` must contain a function named `generateBid`.
+To participate in an auction, the `biddingLogicUrl` must contain a function named `generateBids`.
 The Auction Framework will invoke that function and pass the entire IG, including `userBiddingSignals`, as well as the result of a call to `trustedBiddingSignalsUrl`.
-The `generateBid` function can return 0 or more bids for consideration by the SSPs ranking function.
+The `generateBids` function can return 0 or more bids for consideration by the SSPs ranking function.
 See Step 4 for more details.

 ### Summary
 Step 0 is the precursor to a useful Private Auction running.
 The state of the world after DSP code on different sites joins IGs looks like this and forms the basis for the next steps.